tejbirwason/tejbirwason.github.io/_posts/2014-09-25-flow-everyday.md

 <div style="text-align: center"><img src="{{ site.url }}/images/flow.jpg"></div>

 I use a system rather than a goal (hat tip [Scott Adams](http://www.dilbert.com/blog/entry/goals_vs_systems/)).
 A recent subtle addition to my daily process has lead to a disproportionate increase in productivity.
-What’s even more important is that its lead to an exponential decay in anxiety.
+What’s even more important is that its lead to an even bigger decrease in anxiety.
 It is as simple as considering:
 >  At the end of the day, if I have achieved some kind of flow, it has been a good day.
-> Doesn't matter what I worked on, doesn't matter if I was stuck, or even if I moved backward.
+> Doesn't matter what I worked on, doesn't matter if I was stuck, or if I moved backward.

 As long as I had the ability to distance myself from everything except the task at hand, it was the most productive use of my time.